 Estimating taxable income

-Since your tax bracket is based on your taxable income, you need to know or estimate that amount first.
+Since your tax bracket is based on taxable income, it's important to have an estimate of your income.

 - Line 43, if you filed Form 1040.